paulbarmstrong/optimus-ddb-client/docs/classes/OptimusDdbClient.md

 DynamoDBDocumentClient).

-Most failure modes correspond to DynamoDBDocumentClient errors and in those cases OptimusDdbClient lets such errors propagate out to the caller.
+Most failure modes correspond to DynamoDBDocumentClient errors and in those cases OptimusDdbClient lets the error propagate out to the caller.
 OptimusDdbClient also has some of its own errors types and those are mentioned on each function documentation.

 ## Table of contents